mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 After all the cold weather this spring, this is the second nice spring day in a row.
 Now this.

-### AFTERNOON NOTES
+### LATE AFTERNOON NOTES
-Later on in the afternoon, the headache cleared.
-600mg of Advil at 0330 and 400mg at 0800 plus some patience.
-Could I have rode 30, jogged 30?
-Yes.
-Did I?
-No.

-I took the time to clean up my workshop, clean my TT Bike, pull my wetsuit out of storage and went for a walk to the grocery store (~25 minutes)
+Headache cleared after 600mg of Advil at 0330 and 400mg at 0800 plus some patience.
+Though I felt well enough to work out, but I chose not to.
+Instead, I took the time to clean up my workshop, clean my TT Bike, pull my wetsuit out of storage and went for a walk to the grocery store (~25 minutes).

 <!---->
 ## WEDNESDAY MAY 11 🌤